saltkid/tbg/README.md

 While **tbg** is running, it takes in optional user input through key presses.
 Here's a list of commands:
 - `q`: quit
-- `n`: goes to next image in the current image collection dir
-- `p`: goes to previous image in the current image collection dir
-- `N`: goes to next image collection dir
-- `P`: goes to previous image collection dir
 - `c`: shows the available commands
+- `n`: goes to next image in the current image collection
+- `p`: goes to previous image in the current image collection
+- `r`: randomize images
+- `N`: goes to next image collection
+- `P`: goes to previous image collection
+- `R`: randomize image collections

 See [fields](#fields) for more information about image collection dirs.